seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

       ⨅ (g : SignEigenfunction d ς) (_ : IsRadial (g : Euclidean d → ℝ)), signRadius g := by
   ```

-- The refactored formalization uses the original choices of parameters, hence validates the original proof.
-Also, the names of the parameters are changed so that they are more consistent with the report.
+- The refactored formalization uses the original choices of parameters and hence validates the original proof.
+The parameter names have also been changed to make them more consistent with the report.

   ```lean
   def a₀ε (ε : ℝ) : ℝ := ε ^ 2